Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Conclusion

 \section{Conclusion}

 Real-world data for training image generation models often exhibit long-tailed distributions.
-Similar to class-imbalanced GANs~\citep{utlo}, class-imbalanced diffusion models tend to overfit on tail classes due to data scarcity.
-Inspired by the success and impact of contrastive learning for long-tailed recognition, we are interested in whether contrastive learning can improve the class-imbalanced diffusion model.
-With well-motivated losses and carefully crafted positive/negative pairs, we effectively leveraged contrastive learning with noticeable improvement.
-Our framework involves two contrastive losses.
-Firstly, we employ an unsupervised InfoNCE loss with negative samples only to contrast the latents of different synthetic images at every denoising step, promoting intra-class diversity in particular for tail classes.
-Our second MSE loss contrasts class-conditional generation with unconditional generation for large timesteps.
+Similar to class-imbalanced GANs~\cite{utlo}, class-imbalanced diffusion models generates inferior tail class images due to data scarcity.
+We propose a framework with two losses that are synergistic.
+Firstly, we align class-conditional generation with unconditional generation for large timesteps using an alignment loss.
 This encourages the initial denoising steps to be class-agnostic, thereby enriching tail classes through knowledge sharing from head classes--a principle demonstrated to enhance long-tailed GAN performance~\cite{transitioncgan,utlo}, which we successfully adapt to diffusion models.
-With the two losses, our contrastive learning method outperforms standard DDPM and other state-of-the-art methods, including CBDM~\cite{cbdm} and OCLT~\cite{oclt} for class-imbalanced diffusion models.
-Extensive experiments on multiple datasets, including CIFAR10LT, CIFAR100LT, PlacesLT, TinyImageNetLT, and large-scale ImageNetLT, demonstrate the effectiveness and impact of our method.
+Secondly, we diversify unconditional generation via an unsupervised contrastive loss with negative samples only to contrast the latents of different synthetic images, promoting intra-class diversity in particular for tail classes.
+With the two losses, our framework of contrastive conditional-unconditional alignment boosts the performance of DDPM~\cite{ddpm} and SiT~\cite{ma2024sit} for long-tailed image generation and outperforms alternative methods for long-tailed generation including CBDM~\cite{cbdm}, OCLT~\cite{oclt}, and concurrent work including Dispersive Loss~\cite{wang2025diffuse}.
+Extensive experiments on multiple datasets in particular ImageNet-LT with 256x256 resolution demonstrated the effectiveness of our method on both UNet-based architecture and Diffusion Transformer.